Chief Executive Officer – Lynne McLean, MSSW

 Lori Geer is the Vice President of Development at Children’s Advocacy Center of Collin County.
 She has over 15 years of experience in non-profit development and event management.
 Lori is responsible for the implementation of the organization’s strategic development plan and the cultivation and stewardship of donors with the goal of fostering long-term strategic partnerships.
 She leads a team of five development professionals.
 In this role, Lori relishes the opportunity to share the story of the Center’s impact on the lives of abused and neglected children in our community and finding ways to connect potential supporters to our mission, or to express to an existing supporter how their patronage has made an impact.

 Lori earned a Bachelor of Arts Degree from Southern Methodist University.
-She has strong commitment to the community and is involved with many social and civic organizations.
+She has a strong commitment to the community and is involved with many social and civic organizations.

 Vice President of Finance and Chief Financial Officer – Marcy Cortez